ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 If you are curious about how this affects input latency and test your own perception, please run the built-in "latency certifier" at the bottom of settings.

-You can also [read this technical document](https://github.com/ppy/osu/wiki/Latency-and-unlimited-frame-rates) explaining the path we are taking along with rationale behind it.
+You can also [read this technical document](https://github.com/ppy/osu/wiki/Latency-and-unlimited-frame-rates) explaining the path we are taking along with the rationale behind it.

 #### If input is only polled at 1,000 Hz, what about my 8,000 Hz gaming mouse?